-Keeping Faith‘s beautiful Wales filming locations are a key part of what has made so many viewers fall in love with the show.
+Keeping Faith‘s beautiful Welsh filming locations are a key part of what has made so many viewers fall in love with the show.
 “People have joked that the Welsh tourist board should be paying us money!” says series director and producer Pip Broughton.

 Why is the Welsh landscape crucial to Keeping Faith?